 Due to the servicing requirements of the Area 11 lands, including the need for higher on-site elevations to facilitate stormwater management on the very flat overall area, tree retention for the Area 11 lands north of Wall Road are not considered feasible.
-Because of this, the trees along and adjacent to the south property line will not be retained or protected.
+The trees along the south site periphery and the one on-site tree will not be retained.
+The trees immediately to the south of the site will not be removed at this time, but as they will not be retained over the long term, on-site measures to protect their critical root zones that extend onto the site are not considered necessary.
 The conifers in the southwest corner of 2431 Mer Bleue Road (marked on Map 2) may be temporarily retained.
 These white spruce are approximately three metres north of the north property line east of Mer Bleue Road.
 Their critical root zones will extend about 0.5 metres onto the site.
 It is recommended that this critical root zone be protected with sturdy construction fencing at least 1.3 metres in height.